Omolabake94/CyberSecurity_Bootcamp/HW_14/README.md

 ## Using curl
 10) What are the advantages of using curl over the browser?
+*
+* To test web server security configurations
+* To look for vulnerabilities on a web server
 11) Which curl option is used to change the request method?
+* -X
 12) Which curl option is used to set request headers?
+* -H
 13) curl option is used to view the response header?
+* -I
 14) Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?
+* OPTIONS

 ## Sessions and Cookies
 ```